 The BUYER will then agree to the terms of the evaluation and let you proceed, or they will say no. If the BUYER says no, you’ll need to debrief with your champion and work to fix what you’re missing or disqualify the opportunity, document why you lost it, and walk away.

-Starting with the installation, you’ll need to send out calendar invites in advance to the team involved in the evaluation in order to hit the agreed upon timeline.
+Starting with the installation, you’ll need to send calendar invites in advance to the team involved in the evaluation in order to hit the agreed-upon timeline.
 If the prospect needs to adjust this once or twice, that’s not a big deal.
-If they are constantly rescheduling at the last minute or delaying, stop the evaluation and reconfirm that this is still important with your champion.
+However, if they constantly reschedule at the last minute, stop the evaluation and reconfirm that your product is still important with your champion.
 If not, disqualify them and move on.

 Another issue that can emerge is getting into a never-ending cycle of “just one more feature.”
-What’s important to specify during the validation phase is that if you meet the requirements the Design Partner is asking for, then you’re ready to move on to a proposal review and negotiation.
+What’s important to specify during the validation phase is that if you meet the requirements that the design partner asks for, then you’re ready to move on to a proposal review and negotiation.
 It’s important to create a mutual agreement that the prospect won’t continue to adjust their requirements to stretch your team’s resources or disrupt focus from the task at hand.

-If you’re getting the same ask from several Design Partners then the feature might be worth considering.
-In addition, consider how you can set up a give/get scenario if you agree to an ask of the Design Partner.
-This could be related to the price, a public mention, when they sign or some other arrangement that is mutually beneficial.
-If you find yourself unable to reach an agreement that is good for you and your product and good for the Design Partner quickly, disqualify and walk away.
+If you’re getting the same ask from several design partners, then the feature might be worth considering.
+In addition, consider how you can set up a give/get scenario if you agree to an ask of the design partner.
+This could be related to the price, a public mention, when they sign, or some other arrangement that is mutually beneficial.
+If you're unable to quickly reach an agreement that's good for you and your product and good for the design partner, disqualify them and walk away.

-In the final stage you answer the question, “Now that we have approval to move forward with a purchase, what is the mutual actional plan to get a signed order form?”
+In the final stage you answer the question, “Now that we have approval to move forward with a purchase, what is the mutual action plan to get a signed order form?”

-For the Design Partner section, your qualification method will be getting the information required to pass the gates between sales stages.
-In the next section (5 min read) we'll walk through the details of the qualification method for design partners.
+For the design partner section, your qualification method will be getting the information required to pass the gates between sales stages.
+In the next Field Guide article, 4 boxes of discovery with prospects (a five-minute read), we'll walk through the details of the qualification method for design partners.

 Read about: how our team of experts in sales, marketing, education, community, and recruiting can embed with your startup to help build your business and hire our replacements.